 The ending gives the story that extra bit of oomph, keeping you on your toes.
 It came out of nowhere, my characters leading me on their merry way.
 Honestly, I had nothing to do with it!

 Just in case you’re wondering where I got the character of Dr. Greene from, it was taken from Dr. Bunsen Honeydew from the Muppets 🙂 .

 Although reading Living Like A Vampire first is recommended, I tried writing Raising A Vampire as a standalone.
 There is a span of ten years between the two stories, and I have done my best to give you hints of what happened in Book 1 should you not have read it.
-I do recommend reading Book 1 first so you get to know my characters better and understand their actions.
+I do recommend reading Book 1 first, so you get to know the characters better and understand their actions.

 Read on about Killing A Vampire, Book 3 in the Suckers Trilogy.